Here's what was in my journal the week I was deciding:

 I went to Lisbon.
 It was one of the best decisions I've made.
 And it became the reason Coddiwomple Travel Cure exists.

 Travel was always there.
-But it was always in service of something else — the kids, the job, the group.
+But it was often in service of something else — the kids, the job, the group.
 When my kids launched and I turned 60, travel finally got a front seat.
 And I discovered something I wasn't expecting: even with all that experience, I still wobbled.
 Maybe more than before.

 It's not a retreat.
 It's not a tour.
 It's not hand-holding.

-It's practical support for women over 50 who have already booked the trip — and are now busy maybe-making lots of reasons not to go.
+It's practical support for women over 50 who have already booked the trip and are now busy maybe-making lots of reasons not to go.

 If you've already booked and the spiral has started, the best first step is free.
 The exact note to save in your phone before you fly, so you land calm even if everything goes sideways.